HiMyNameIsIlNano/my_freebsd/README.md

 1. Post Install Configuration;
 2. Desktop Configuration.

-Item 1. will take care of installing a list of programs as defined in the `post_install.config` file and bootstrapping a set of config files and system users.
+Item 1. will take care of installing a list of programs as defined in the `freebsd_configurer.config` file and bootstrapping a set of config files and system users.
 Item 2. will take care of giving the system a nice (or at lest a decent) look&feel.

 ## Post Install Configuration:
 If you start from a vanilla Freebsd installation and you are keen to have a quick up and running Openbox-based Desktop environment, then execute: